27 Signs You’re a “Free Spirit”

 You’re not a loner, but not a people-person either.

 Others love to be around you, but you dread the question, “Are you a people-person?”
-In reality, you don’t really label yourself, and see your personality as something that can’t be easily categorized.
-While you relish the opportunity to meet new people and form new relationships, you also value your alone time.
+In reality, you don’t really label yourself (even and especially as a “free spirit”), and see your personality as something that can’t be easily categorized.
+While you relish the opportunity to meet new people and form new relationships, you also value your “me time.”

 You don’t let other people’s opinions of you affect your self-worth.